Adrián Franco-Rubio

 Research interests

-My current research belongs to the area of tensor networks, a set of mathematical constructions introduced as computational tools to improve the efficiency of numerical simulations in quantum many-body physics, which have also proven themselves capable of providing new theoretical insights into the properties of quantum many-body states.
-I am interested in results on the approximability of said states via tensor networks, and in extracting information (e.g. topological properties) of the corresponding quantum phases from their tensor network representation.
+Most of my research has at least something to do with tensor networks, a set of mathematical constructions introduced as computational tools to improve the efficiency of numerical simulations in quantum many-body physics, which have also proven themselves capable of providing new theoretical insights into the properties of quantum many-body states.
+I am interested in the approximability of these states via tensor networks, and in understanding and mapping between the different quantum phases of matter they belong to.
+During my PhD I also worked extensively in the area of continuous tensor networks, the quantum field theoretic version of tensor networks, where I studied them in the context of entanglement renormalization, a real-space RG construction.

 I am also quite fond of abstract thinking and have a taste for purely mathematical problems, as well as for applications in physics of beautiful mathematical formalisms.
 My first steps in physics research where given within the context of geometrical quantum mechanics, where the language of differential geometry can be used to study and interpret quantum phenomena such as decoherence.
-Recently I have been enjoying learning about quantum symmetries, operator algebras and subfactor theory, which together display deep connections to conformal field theory and condensed matter theory.
+More recently I have been enjoying learning about quantum symmetries, operator algebras and subfactor theory, which together display deep connections to conformal field theory and condensed matter theory.